-The use of LANOXIN in pregnancy is not contraindicated, although the dosage may be less predictable in pregnant than in non-pregnant women, with some requiring an increased dosage of LANOXIN during pregnancy.
-As with all drugs, use should be considered only when the expected clinical benefit of treatment to the mother outweighs any possible risk to the developing foetus.
+The use of digoxin in pregnancy is not contraindicated, although the dose of digoxin may be less predictable in pregnant women than in women who are not pregnant, with some requiring a higher dose of digoxin during pregnancy.
+As with all drugs, use should be considered only when the expected clinical benefit of treatment for the mother outweighs any possible risk to the developing foetus.

-Despite extensive antenatal exposure to digitalis preparations, no significant adverse effects have been observed in the foetus or neonate when maternal serum digoxin concentrations are maintained within the normal range.
-Although it has been speculated that a direct effect of digoxin on the myometrium may result in relative prematurity and low birthweight, a contributing role of the underlying cardiac disease cannot be excluded.
-Maternally-administered LANOXIN has been successfully used to treat foetal tachycardia and congestive heart failure.
+Despite extensive prenatal exposure to digitalis preparations, there were no significant undesirable effects in the foetus or newborn when maternal serum digoxin concentrations are maintained within the normal range.
+Although there has been speculation as to whether a direct effect of digoxin on the myometrium can give rise to a relative premature birth and a low birth weight, the contribution of underlying heart disease cannot be ruled out.
+Digoxin administered maternally has been successful in treating congestive heart failure and tachycardia in the foetus.